finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

 We already seen how to minimize out HTML and JS.
 What about our CSS?
 So far, if we take a look at our extracted CSS, our CSS still not minimized.
 To minimize our CSS, there are 2 alternatives to achieve it.
 First, add directly **cssnano** to our **PostCSS** config to minify our CSS.
-Second, using webpack plugin, it's **optimize-css-assets-webpack-plugin**, which is under the hood using **cssnano** too.
+Second, using webpack plugin, **optimize-css-assets-webpack-plugin**, which is under the hood using **cssnano** too.

 You might ask, what's the difference and which one is better?
 To be honest, I don't really know much about it.

-we need another webpack plugin, it's **optimize-css-assets-webpack-plugin**, which is by default using **cssnano** to minimize our CSS.
+I can't say much in this subject, but, if you're someone who knows about this, could you explain it to me or maybe give some references that I can read so I'll update this blog post.

+For now, let's put that aside, in this guide we'll using **optimize-css-assets-webpack-plugin**.
+Let's add it to our project:

 ```bash
 # If you're using yarn